dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 the plugin to initialize before returning a scriptable object to the DOM.

 If the DOM subsequently called into the surrogate object, the surrogate would be forced to synchronize with the plugin.
-After all, the NPAPI itself is entirely synchronous.
-I could only do so much fakery until eventually I had to force the browser to synchronize with the plugin.
-While you may look at that design and wonder whether it actually bought us anything, performance profiles that I took at the time did indeed demonstrate that the asynchronous surrogate scripting object did buy us enough additional concurrency to make the change worthwhile.
+There was a limit on how much fakery the async surrogate could do until eventually an API call would force the browser to synchronize with the plugin -- after all, the NPAPI itself is entirely synchronous.
+While you may wonder whether that design actually bought us anything, performance profiles that I took at the time did indeed demonstrate that the asynchronous surrogate scripting object did buy us enough additional concurrency to make it worthwhile.

 Once the surrogate object had synchronized with the plugin, it would then mostly act as a pass-through to the plugin's true scriptable object, with one notable
 exception: property accesses.

-The reason for this is not necessarily obvious, so allow me to explain:
+The reason for this is not necessarily obvious, so allow me to elaborate:

 The DOM usually sets up a scriptable object as follows: